 University Professor of Applied Analysis

-The successful applicant will cover research and teaching in the field of numerical mathematics of deterministic and stochastic partial differential equations.
+The appointed candidate will cover research and teaching in the field of applied analysis.

-Appointment requirements are governed by Article 100 of the Berlin Higher Education Act (Berliner Hochschulgesetz – BerlHG).
+Appointment requirements are governed by Section 100 of the Berlin Higher Education Act (Berliner Hochschulgesetz – BerIHG).

-Along with the regular official duties of professors listed in Article 99 of the Berlin Higher Education Act, we expect the appointee to engage in the following activities:
+Along with the regular official duties of professors listed in Section 99 of the Berlin Higher Education Act, we expect the appointee to engage in the following activities:

 How to apply: